thingsinflow/targethelpers/README.md

-This is a basic example which shows how to use `targethelpers::rows_to_files()` as part of an automated `targets` pipeline that saves and maintains each row of a data frame as a separate file that is then monitored automatically downstream:
+This is a basic example which shows how to use `targethelpers::rows_to_files()` as part of an automated `targets` pipeline that saves and maintains each row of a data frame as a separate file that can then be monitored automatically downstream:

 ``` r
 library(targethelpers)